dialpad/dialtone/packages/language-server/README.md

 ## Build .vsix

-- Run `pnpm run pack` in this folder
+- Run `pnpm nx run dialtone-language-server:pack` in this folder
-- `packages/vscode/vscode-html1-0.0.1.vsix` will be created, and you can manual install it to VSCode.
+- `vscode/vscode-dialtone-X.X.X.vsix` will be created, and you can manual install it to VSCode.

 ## References